-- You are allergic to collagen or eggs (when considering wrinkle fillers that contain collagen or egg derived products)
+- You are allergic to collagen or eggs (when considering dermal fillers that contain collagen or egg-derived products).

-- You are allergic to animal products (when considering wrinkle fillers that contain materials from animals)
+- You are allergic to animal products (when considering dermal fillers that contain materials from animals).

-- You are allergic to lidocaine (when considering wrinkle fillers that contain lidocaine)
+- You are allergic to lidocaine (when considering dermal fillers that contain lidocaine).